QG from SymQRG: AdS$_3$/CFT$_2$ Correspondence as Topological Symmetry-Preserving Quantum RG Flow: Introduction

+We stress at the outset, however, an important distinction.
+The sandwich always provides an exact rewriting of the QFT partition function; but in general, the SymTFT together with its topological boundary abstracts only the symmetry data of the theory, while the dynamics resides in the non-topological boundary condition \cite{Freed:2022qnc}.
+In this generic situation, the construction separates kinematics from dynamics in the spirit of representation theory, rather than constituting a holographic duality in the AdS/CFT sense, where the bulk is expected to capture the dynamics of the boundary theory.
+A sharp question is therefore \textit{when, and in what sense, the bulk and its topological boundary come to carry the full dynamical content}.
+We will see that for the 2D CFT examples we study, this happens precisely when the symmetry made explicit in the bulk is \textit{maximal}.

 On the other hand, the renormalization group (RG) flow also plays an important role in the AdS/CFT correspondence.
 It has been proposed that the flow of field theory couplings is encoded in the AdS bulk \cite{Susskind:1998dq, deBoer:1999tgo, Skenderis:2002wp}.
-If the topological holographic principle is indeed related to AdS/CFT correspondence, then it is important to recover data of the RG flow in the SymTFT bulk.
+If the topological holographic principle is indeed related to the AdS/CFT correspondence, then it is important to understand where the RG data of the 2D theory resides in the SymTFT description.
+We stress that the SymTFT itself, being topological, does not flow: as we will see, the RG data is carried by the \textit{non-topological boundary condition} of the sandwich, while the SymTFT path integral supplies the \textit{kernel} relating boundary conditions at different scales.